Getting started

 - JavaScript/TypeScript

-- React (if you plan to modify the UI)
+- React (if you plan to interact with the UI)

 - You should be comfortable with the component model and how props work.
 Some old UI uses class components, but most use function components.